 Edith Noyes Knight Meyer—known affectionately as “Nod”—passed away at her home in Rhode Island on December 7 at age 90.
 A friend and advocate of the Arnold Arboretum for three decades, Nod served as an essential and leading volunteer, particularly in support of propagation activities at the Dana Greenhouses.
 She will be remembered as a trusted advisor to three Arboretum directors, and a champion of the Arboretum’s work in public horticulture and environmental education.

 A skilled and passionate horticulturist and gardener her entire life, Nod first became involved with the Arboretum in the 1970s as a student in the Radcliffe Seminars in Landscape Design.
 She soon began taking classes at the Arboretum, and volunteering her time to help propagators at the Dana Greenhouses.
 For the next 25 years, Nod assisted Arboretum staff by planting seeds, rooting cuttings, and potting and repotting young saplings destined for the institution’s world-renowned living collections.
 A seasoned world traveler, Nod often used her trips abroad to observe and learn about plants in their natural habitats, and even collected plant material on occasion for the Arboretum.
-Her growing expertise in plants and horticultural care initiated her involvement with the Arboretum’s plant information hotline, which provides horticultural outreach to the public.

 As an enthusiastic advocate for the Arboretum, Nod served on a number of leadership committees at the Arboretum including the Associates, a friends group started by Director Peter Ashton to raise funds for the Arboretum and organize its annual plant sale at the Case Estates in Weston.
 Nod continued to help organize the Arboretum’s plant sales in the 1990s and early 2000s as chair of the Plant Sale Committee and captain of the Silent Auction.